PMGH/oauth2-test-provider/README.md

 ## OAuth Consumer

-The OAuth Consumer application is the application which the user is seeking access to.
+The OAuth Consumer application is the app which the user is seeking access to.

 ```
 git clone git@github.com:PMGH/oauth2-test-consumer.git